cjstehno/coffeaelectronica/src/jbake/content/blog/2011/overlap-ccross-multiple-variables.md

 additional Lobe implementations but am also using the `ComparableLobe` quite a bit.
 This library has been a real time-saver.
 And, once broken down into component parts, the overlap determination becomes simple to implement and test, which makes it much more stable over time.

+> Update: I have updated the [Overlap code](https://github.com/cjstehno/vanilla/tree/master/vanilla-core/src/main/groovy/com/stehno/vanilla/overlap) and added it to my [Vanilla](http://stehno.com/vanilla/) library.
+There have a been a few changes, but the overall usage described here remains the same.